Guebbit/css-toolkit/README.md

 # css-toolkit
-A repository containing essential SCSS functions, mixins, and utilities for streamlining and standardizing CSS development
+A repository containing helpful SCSS functions, mixins, and utilities for streamlining and standardizing CSS development

 # TODO
 create an automatic functions for gradients